-- 26. The CRF strategic outcome, output and activity categories linked to SDG 2/WFP Strategic Goal 1 are listed in pages 7 to 10.
+- 26.27.
+The CRF strategic outcome, output and activity categories linked to SDG 2/WFP Strategic Goal 1 are listed in pages 7 to 10.
 Those linked to SDG 17/ WFP Strategic Goal 2 are listed in pages 11 to 13.
-Page 14 lists the cross-cutting results and related indicators that cut across all SDG-2-categories, while pages 15 and 16 list the output indicators linked to the output categories.
+Page 14 lists the cross-cutting results and related indicators that cut across all SDG 2 categories, while pages 15 and 16 list the output indicators linked to the output categories.
 Page 17 lists the corporate activity categories.
-In total there are 1819 unique strategic outcome categories, 13 output categories, 12 activity categories, 34 cross-cutting results, 67 cross-cutting indicators, 29- outcome indicators and 42 output indicators. - 25.27.In November 2016, the Board will be asked to approve the Programme Results component of the CRF.
-Subject to the Board's approval, projects and Country Strategic Plans aligned with the new Strategic Plan (2017-2021) will be aligned with the new CRF as of 2017.

-- 26. Regarding the management results component of the CRF outlined in this paper, the Board will be asked to take note of the management results model in November 2016.
-The Secretariat will continue to develop the model in the coming months, starting with a joint review of proposed management result indicators by Regional Directors and the Leadership Group at a retreat in late September.
-A final proposal is likely to be presented at the WFP Global Management Meeting, which includes all Country Directors, in December 2016. - 27.28.
-The opportunity provided by the financial frameworkIntegrated Road Map to link financial resources with results calls for in-depth technical integration with the Financial Framework Review.
-This integration wouldwill be tested through the Country Strategic Plan pilots during 2017, with progress reported to the Board throughout next year.
+In total there are 19 unique strategic outcome categories, 13 output categories, 12 activity categories, 4 cross-cutting results, 7 cross-cutting indicators, 29 outcome indicators and 42 output indicators. - 27.28.
+In November 2016, the Board will be asked to approve the Programme Results component of the CRF.
+Subject to the Board's approval, projects and Country Strategic Plans aligned with the new Strategic Plan (2017-2021) will be aligned with the new CRF as of 2017. - 28.29.
+The opportunity provided by the Integrated Road Map to link financial resources with results calls for in-depth technical integration with the Financial Framework Review.
+This integration will be tested through the Country Strategic Plan pilots during 2017, with progress reported to the Board throughout next year.
 From 2018, the CRF would be fully reflected in corporate planning and accountability documents such as the Management Plan and the Annual Performance Report.

-WI FP Corporate Results Framework (2017-20)21) 2 ZERO HUNGER Strategic Goal 1: Support countries to achieve zero hunger Strategic Objectiv re 1: End hunger by protecting access to food Strategic Result 1 : Everyone has access to food (SDG target 2.1) Relevant SDG indicators ence of undernourish Insecurity Experience Strategic out tcome categories Outcome indicators 2 Output categories 1.1 Maintained individual and to adequate fo 3 household access 1.1.1 Food Consumption Score, disaggregated by sex of household head 1.1.2 Coping Strategy Index4 1.1.3 Food expenditure share 1.1.4 Proportion of the population in targeted communities reporting benefits from an enhanced asset base5 A, B, C, D 6 , E - if above outco using nutrition approach 7 1.1.5 Minimum Dietary Diversity - Women 1.1.6 Food Consumption Score - Nutrition8 1.1.7 Proportion of children 6-23 months of age who receive a minimum acceptable diet improved d affordability of oods in markets 1.2.1 Food Price Index C 1.3 Enhanced social and publicsector capacity 9 to assist populations facing acute, transitory or chronic food insecurity 1.3.1 Zero Hunger Capacity Scorecard10 1.3.2 Emergency Preparedness Capacity Index C, I, J, K, L, M Activity catego ories
+WFP Corporate Results Framework (2017-2021) 2 ZERO HUNGER Strategic Goal 1 : Support countries to achieve zero hunger \$\$\$ Strategic Objectiv Strategic Objective 1: End hunger by protecting access to food Strategic Result 1: Everyone has access to food (SDG target 2.1) Relevant SDG indicators ence of undernourish nsecurity Experience Strategic out come categories Outcome indicators 3 Output categories 1.1 Maintained individual and to adequate for household access 1.1.1 Food Consumption Score, disaggregated by sex of household head 1.1.2 Coping Strategy Index5 1.1.3 Food expenditure share 1.1.4 Proportion of the population in targeted communities reporting benefits from an enhanced asset base6 A, B, C, D, E - if above outco using nutrition approach 7 1.1.5 Minimum Dietary Diversity - Women 1.1.6 Food Consumption Score - Nutrition8 1.1.7 Proportion of children 6-23 months of age who receive a minimum acceptable diet 1.2 Stabilized/i availability an appropriate fo d affordability of 1.2.1 Food Price Index С 1.3 Enhanced social and public-sector capacity 9 to assist populations facing acute, transitory or chronic food insecurity 1.3.1 Zero Hunger Capacity Scorecard10 1.3.2 Emergency Preparedness Capacity Index C, I, J, K, L, M Activity catego ories Asset Schoo Individ Institution ditional resource tran creation and livelihoo l meal activities dual capacity strengt tional capacity strengt ency preparedness ac nening activities gthening activities

-2 Where WFP outcomes pertain to individuals, data will be disaggregated by sex and age.
+3 Where WFP outcomes pertain to individuals, data will be disaggregated by sex and age.
 WFP will also capture disability data, where relevant.